alexkreidler/covid/src/covid-testing/in.md

 if the supply chain cannot provide adequate PPE due to the surging demand from doctors and others who need it [@cnn_used_nodate; @cdc_strategies_2020].

-Additionally, HPC at drive-thru testing stations or in a clinic performing sample collection using N95 masks may be preventing a doctor in a hospital from caring for a critical-condition patient because of a lack of masks.
+Additionally, HCP at drive-thru testing stations or in a clinic performing sample collection using N95 masks may be preventing a doctor in a hospital from caring for a critical-condition patient because of a lack of masks.